burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * Editors of that document [Vadim Sofin](https://github.com/sovadim), [Mikhail Filimonov](https://github.com/dosvidos) for producing useful feedback.
 Editor [Dmytro Ovdiienko](https://github.com/ujos) for producing very big feedback, and constructive suggestions, and his big contributions to document improvement.

 * [Acronis](https://www.acronis.com/en-us/) company.
 In 2011-2012, it invited [Dr. B.Stroustroup](https://www.stroustrup.com/) to give a long one-day talk for Acronis, HQ, and Parallels, HQ in Moscow employees.
-[Dr. B.Stroustroup](https://www.stroustrup.com/) gave an excellent and practical talk by appealing to everybody, which I highly appreciated.
+[Dr. B.Stroustroup](https://www.stroustrup.com/) gave an excellent and practical talk by appealed to everybody, which I highly appreciated.

 * [Yandex](https://yandex.ru/) company that, around 2014, invited [Dr. Scott Meyers](https://www.aristeia.com/) to [Yandex HQ](https://yandex.ru/) in Moscow.
 He gave a pretty sophisticated three-day overview of several features of C++11 and some parts of C++14 for Yandex employees.